 - This is required to determine students who qualify for FRL as the AAPS will receive Federal reimbursement for these student meals.

 - Additionally, collecting the Free and Reduced Lunch applications will determine a school’s eligibility for the federal Children Nutrition Programs such as Summer Food Service and after school snack and dinner programs.

 - CEP schools will need to have ALL families fill out the Education Benefit form (EBF) as they have had to do in the past.

 - Abbot, Allen, Bryant,Carpenter, Lakewood, Mitchell, Pattengill, Pittsfield, Scarlett, Pathways

 - CEP eligible schools may provide free snacks and dinner for students after school only

 We will provide information to share with families and support materials for schools.

 Add funds to your child's account if they plan to purchase a la carte items such as milk, snacks, single items.....

 Meal Magic Family Portal - https://annarbor.familyportal.cloud/

-Meal Magic Family portal provides an easy to use, efficient way to make payments quickly and securely anytime using a simple internet connection.
+Full breakfast and lunch are free to all students but if you want your student to be able to eat a la carte items available on the menu, such as milk, they will be charged.
+Meal Magic Family Portal provides an easy to use, efficient way to make payments quickly and securely anytime using a simple internet connection for a la carte items.
 Family Portal runs in real time so the payment will show at the school in seconds.
 Family Portal also offers the following features: